aprilrpil/mms142-grouph-2022.github.io/article.md

 ---
 layout: post
 title: How Deepfake Technology Has Been Used So Far
-description: By Pamela Mae Parcon
+description: By Pamela Mae Parcon & April Rose Pil
 ---

 ## How Deepfake Technology Has Been Used So Far